Audit office concerned over six executive departments

 Some examples include the Office of the First and Deputy First Ministers not getting the necessary approval to spend £3m on repair work at the Maze site.

-The Department of Social Development exceeded an agreed amount on a city centre regeneration project by £1.7m.'Serious issues'
+The Department of Social Development exceeded an agreed amount on a city centre regeneration project by £1.7m.

 The details were contained in Auditor General Kieran Donnelly's annual report.